tari-project/tari/RFC/src/RFC-0130_Mining.md

 - It MUST maintain a local or remote connection to a Mining Server.
 - It MUST have the ability to receive PoW tasks from the connected Mining Server.
 - It MUST have the ability to perform the latest released version of Monero's PoW algorithm on the received PoW tasks.
-- It MUST attempt to solve the PoW algorithm at the Tari and/or Monero difficulties.
+- It MUST attempt to solve the PoW task at the difficulty specified by the Mining Server.
 - It MUST submit completed shares to the connected Mining Server.